cdecker/lightning-rfc/01-messaging-crypto-and-init.md

 done:

-  * Read _exactly_ `18-bytes` from the network buffer.
+  * Read _exactly_ 18 bytes from the network buffer.
 This is known as `lc` and correcponds to the encrypted length prefix and associated HMAC.
   * Decrypt `lc` using `ChaCha20-Poy1305`, `n`, and `rk` to obtain size of the encrypted packet `l`.
     * A zero-length byte slice is to be passed as the AD (associated data).